vancaem/drafts-documentation/overview.md

 #### Draft Storage and Organization

 - **Tagging**.
 Assign multiple tags to drafts to help stay organized.
 Tags can be used to filter the draft list and queries - for all inbox, archives, flagged drafts - creating project workspaces.
+- **Filtering**.
+The inbox, archive, flagged and trash folder can be filtered by one or more tags, or to display untagged drafts to create virtual workspaces for projects.
-- **Pin current draft**.
-One of Drafts key feature is always opening to a new draft, but sometimes it's useful to temporarily disable new draft creation when you are working on a longer draft.
-When pinning is enabled, Drafts will always return where you left off.
+- **Focus mode**.
+One of Drafts key feature is always opening to a new draft, but sometimes it's useful to temporarily disable new draft creation when you are working on a longer draft, or processing a series of drafts.
+When focus mode is enabled, will always return to the last edited draft, and "After success" actions will open the next draft rather than a new one, to allow quickly processing a series of drafts without having to re-open them one at a time from the draft list.
 - **Next-Previous navigation**.
 Via buttons or keyboard shortcuts, easily move to the next or previous draft for quick processing.
 - **More control over the draft list**.
 Display just title, extended previews, last run action, or not.
 Your choice.
 - **More efficient, fast iCloud sync**.
 Sync has now been expanded to many user settings as well.